system76/tech-docs/src/models/oryp10/repairs.md

 10. Carefully slide both ribbon cables into their connectors.
 11. Flip the black latches back into place to secure the ribbon cables.
 12. Place the keyboard back into position, starting with the tabs on the bottom edge.
+    - The keyboard is primarily held in place by the perimeter clips and the keyboard screw (one of the bottom panel screws).
+The adhesive strip can optionally be removed or omitted to make future keyboard removal easier.
 13. Secure the rest of the keyboard by pressing down on each of its edges.
 14. Turn the machine lid-side down again and press the adhesive strip back into its slot.
-    - The keyboard is primarily held in place by the perimeter clips and the keyboard screw (one of the bottom panel screws).
-The adhesive strip can optionally be removed to make future keyboard removal easier.